a NANPA Recognition Award presented in honor of one’s accomplishments, stature or length of service to nature photography

-The Environmental Impact Award (a NANPA *recognition award) honors a photographic project undertaken by an individual or a team that addresses an important and urgent regional or global environmental problem.
-The project should be concerned with one or more species or ecosystems and illustrate perils facing the species or ecosystems and/or sustainable management solutions to help preserve them.
-The project will be judged on its success in raising public awareness for the need to protect our natural world and in stimulating further study of the issue(s) addressed.
-The project is to be grounded in photography; but, can include videography and other media, as the total package.
+The Environmental Impact Award honors a photographic project undertaken by an individual or a team that addresses an important and urgent regional or global environmental problem.
+Photographic projects should be concerned with one or more species or ecosystems and illustrate perils facing the species or ecosystems and/or sustainable management solutions to help preserve them.
+Each project will be judged on its success in raising public awareness for the need to protect our natural world and in stimulating further study of the issue(s) addressed.
+The project is to be grounded in photography but can include videography and other media in the total package.

-The individual or team directing the project may be offered a Summit Keynote presentation position.
-The award is open only to NANPA members or, in the case of a team project, a team headed by a NANPA member.
+The individual or team directing the project may be invited to present a keynote at a Nature Photography Summit.
+This award is open only to NANPA members or, in the case of a team project, a team headed by a NANPA member.

-1. Must be a NANPA member (individual or team member
+- Must be a NANPA member (individual or team member)

-Environmental Importance: The environmental issue, that’s the primary focus of the nominee’s photographic project, is of extreme importance.
+Environmental Importance.
+The environmental issue is the primary, important focus of the nominee’s photographic project.

 2017: Michael Forsberg (Platte Basin Time Lapse) and Carlton Ward, Jr., Mallory Dimmit and Joe Gutherie (Florida Wildlife Corridor)

 2015: Niall Benvie and Clay Bolt (Meet Your Neighbours)

 NANPA’s Environmental Impact Award is presented biennially in odd-numbered years to coincide with NANPA’s Nature Photography Summit.